Q: Can you please tell me whether I can withdraw my super benefits when I retire at age 58?

 Source: Source: Adapted from the Superannuation Industry (Supervision) Regulations 1994, Regulation 6.01

-- starting a transition-to-retirement (TRIP).
-A TRIP is a special type of income stream/pension that permits an individual to access up to 10% of his or her pension assets each year without retiring, provided the individual has reached preservation age.
-For more information, see SuperGuide article TRIPs: 10 interesting facts about transition-to-retirement pensions
+- starting a transition-to-retirement pension (TRIP).
+A TRIP is a special type of pension (income stream) that permits an individual to access up to 10% of his or her pension assets each year without retiring, provided the individual has reached preservation age.
+For more information, see SuperGuide article TRIPs: 10 interesting facts about transition-to-retirement pensions.

 - reaching the age of 65

 - resigning or otherwise leaving a job on or after the age of 60.
 For more information, see SuperGuide article Does changing to part-time at 60 years, count as ‘retiring’?

-I explain the other conditions of release in the SuperGuide article Accessing super early: 12 legal reasons to cash your super
+I explain the other conditions of release in the SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits.

 Note: If you withdraw your superannuation before the age of 60, your benefit payment may be subject to tax.
-For more information, see SuperGuide article Retirement: Taking benefits before the age of 60 and Retiring before the age of 60: the tax deal.
+For more information, see SuperGuide articles Retirement: 3 ways of taking super benefits before the age of 60 and Retiring before the age of 60: the tax deal.